 Noise pollution can be an issue, especially in older semi-detached or terraced properties.
 Hearing every conversation or footstep is sure to drive you mad, and finding a solution is not always easy!
-Acupanel not only looks great but has the optional added benefit of acoustic absorption, making it the must-have soundproofing choice.
+Our wall panels not only look great but have the optional added benefit of acoustic absorption, making them the must-have soundproofing choice.

 Lounges and living spaces with the wow factor!

-One of the many things that makes Acupanel so fabulous is its versatility.
+One of the many things that makes our wood panels so fabulous are its versatility.
 It looks amazing covering an entire wall but equally as stunning if used as a feature panel.

 Transform a tired and neglected chimney breast simply and quickly with wooden wall panelling.
 In this room, rather than having yet more horizontal lines, the wooden wall panels were fitted vertically to complement the open shelving, creating an interior full of interesting features and style.

 Achieving a cohesive feel in an open plan home can prove tricky, where the ‘separate’ rooms change purpose, yet the overall scheme doesn’t.
-This homeowner used Acupanel as a feature panel to co-ordinate their living and kitchen/dining areas together, creating a seamless feel between the two functional spaces.
+This homeowner used our wall panels as a part feature wall to co-ordinate their living and kitchen/dining areas together, creating a seamless feel between the two functional spaces.